 Denim is one of the most durable fabrics made and also the easiest to find for projects such as this small space floor mat.
 You can repurpose last year’s worn out jeans or go in search of a handful of jumpers or dresses at the thrift store without spending a lot of money.
 You can also purchase new denim fabric in various shades from most fabric stores if you aren’t interested in hitting up the thrifts.
+We’ve made a ton of rug DIYs here at the blog, but this one is a great way to reuse and repurpose existing material!

 This project is very similar to (and uses many of the same skills) as making a quilt.
 We’re basically going to use a hardy fabric (denim) to create a really cute and functional rug; or I suppose you could think of this as a floor mat.
 Whatever you call it, you won’t be sad when you see it around, sprucing up a doorway. 🙂